speechbrain/speechbrain/recipes/MultiWOZ/response_generation/README.md

 Before proceeding, ensure you have installed the necessary additional dependencies.
 To do this, simply run the following command in your terminal:
 > **Note**
-> For Llama2 recipie, transformers and peft libararies should follow the versionz mentioned in tehe extra_requirements.
+> For the Llama2 recipe, transformers and peft libraries should follow the versions mentioned in the extra_requirements.

 ```
 cd recipes/MultiWOZ/response_generation/[LLM_model]
 pip install -r extra_requirements.txt
 ```
 > **Note**
 > Use of the llama2 model is governed by the Meta license.
-In order to download the model weights and tokenizer, please visit the [website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and accept the License before start training the llama2 model.  while getting access to the original weights is usually very fast.
-Somethime , It tooks longer to get access to the HF repo.
-Before procedding, make sure that you have access to the HF repo.
+In order to download the model weights and tokenizer, please visit the [website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and accept the License before starting training the llama2 model.  while getting access to the original weights is usually very fast.
+Sometimes, It took longer to get access to the HF repo.
+Before proceeding, make sure that you have access to the HF repo.

-AFter recieveing the email, you should login in your HF and generate new token and use this token to :
+After receiving the email, you should log in to your HF generate a new token, and use this token to :
 ```
 pip install huggingface_hub
 python -c "from huggingface_hub.hf_api import HfFolder; HfFolder.save_token('Your_TOKEN)"